-Mission Valley was known to the Spanish as La Canada de San Diego, with the first mention of the San Diego River in the diary of explorer Sebastian Vizcaino.
-In 1602, Vizcaino left San Diego Bay to investigate what he called False Bay (now Mission Bay), noting that it was a "good port, although it had at its entrance a bar of little more than 2 fathoms depth, and there was a very large grove at an estuary which extended into the land, and many Indians."
-When the Spanish returned in 1769, Captain Vicente Vila noted the San Diego River was a river with excellent water with about forty Indians families living along the river.
-Vila led an exploration of the Valley and River in June of that year, and after rejoining Father Junipero Serra's land party, the Presidio at San Diego was constructed.
+Mission Valley was known to the Spanish as La Canada de San Diego.
+The first mention of the San Diego River was in the diary of explorer Sebastian Vizcaino.
+In 1602, Vizcaino left San Diego Bay to investigate what he called False Bay (now Mission Bay), noting that it was a "good port, although it had at its entrance a bar of little more than 2 fathoms depth, and there was a very large grove at an estuary which extended into the land, and many Indians.
+When the Spanish returned in 1769, Captain Vicente Vila noted the San Diego River was a river with excellent water.
+At the time, he also observed about 40 Indians families living along the river.
+Vila led an exploration of the Valley and River in June 1769.
+After being joined by Father Junipero Serra's land party, the Presidio at San Diego was constructed in late 1769.

 Over the years, the San Diego River changed courses between San Diego and False (Mission) Bay.
-During the mission era in San Diego, a dam and aqueduct were constructed in the first part of the 19th century.
-Using Indian labor, the missionaries dammed the San Diego River at the head of Mission Gorge and created a six-mile-long aqueduct to the fields of the mission.
+During the mission era in San Diego, a dam and aqueduct were constructed in the first part of the 19th Century.
+Using Indian labor, the missionaries dammed the San Diego River at the head of Mission Gorge and created a 6 mile aqueduct to the fields of the mission.